GentleZhu/Shift-Robust-GNNs/README.md

 | SR-GCN | 61.6 (0.6) | 91.3 (0.5) |

 ## Apply SRGNN
 There are two hyper-parameter in our shift-robust function.
-One is λ for the regularization and B as the minimal weight of instance re-weighting.
+One is λ for the regularization and B as the minimal weight of instance re-weighting in Equation 10 of the main paper.